Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Don’t be a pushy shouty vegan

 Trust me, I let a vegan documentary sit in my YouTube watch list for over 18 months because it had been pushed on to me before I was ready to go vegan.
-It didn’t make me want to watch it, but made me want to rebel.
+It didn’t make me want to watch it; it made me want to rebel.

 - Remember where you came from

-Four years ago I ate steak for breakfast and was a massive pusher of the Paleo diet – animal protein before anything else (oh how I cringe).
-I couldn’t get enough of it, but it finally made me feel like a prisoner to my eating habits.
+Not that long ago, I ate steak for breakfast and was a massive pusher of the Paleo diet – animal protein before anything else (oh how I cringe).
+I couldn’t get enough of it, until it finally made me feel like a prisoner to my eating habits.

 - Tell your story and inspire others